For a counter stool or bar stool to be functional and comfortable there are two measurements that must be correct.

 b) Your legs won’t fit under the table or counter.

 Every other dimension may be important for aesthetic or personal reasons.
-However, if you get the seat height vs table surface height wrong… your stools will fail at their most important job.
+However, if you get the seat height vs table surface height or apron height wrong… your stools will fail at their most important job.